-Fault LED Flashing Possible reason(s) and solution The battery is not compatible with the charger-use only Tait chargers and batteries.
-There is insufficient voltage to the charger-check you are using the correct power adaptor.
+Fault LED Possible reason(s) and solution Flashing • ■ The battery is not compatible with the charger-use only Tait chargers and batteries. ■ There is insufficient voltage to the charger-check you are using the correct power adaptor. ■ The battery may be deeply discharged (less than 3V)- disconnect the battery from the radio and charge the battery.
 The battery may be faulty-consult your radio provider for advice.

-Charging is suspended because the battery is either too hot or too cold.
-Charging will begin when the temperature of the battery is between $41^{\circ}F$ (5°C) and $95^{\circ}F$ ($35^{\circ}C$).
+Glowing Charging is suspended because the battery is either too hot or too cold.
+Charging will begin when the temperature of the battery is between 41°F (5°C) and 95°F (35°C).